-Restaurant Performance Index fell 1.3% in July
+Restaurant Performance Index rose 0.4% in May

-The National Restaurant Association’s Restaurant Performance Index (RPI) fell sharply in July, as a result of broad-based declines in both the current situation and expectations indicators.
-The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 97.7 in July, down 1.3% from a level of 98.9 in June.
+The National Restaurant Association’s Restaurant Performance Index (RPI) rose for the third consecutive month in May, as sales and customer traffic readings rebounded from dampened levels in recent months.
+The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 100.1 in May, up 0.4% from a level of 99.7 in April.

 Read the full RPI report.